-Wood Store / Honesty Shop - In the field shelter on the field.
+Wood Store / Honesty Shop - In the sheds at the end of the field.
 Here you will find all the supplies that you may need to keep you warm and more.
-Kindling, firewood, wood for the sauna and pizza oven, gas canisters for the gas stoves, spare lanterns, tea lights.
+Kindling, firewood, gas canisters for the gas stoves, spare lanterns, tea lights.
 Everything is priced on the blackboard - There are books for each tent in the honesty shop where you can tally up what you use for your stay.
 If you could leave the cash and details of what you have purchased in a envelope in the cash tin on the wall please before you leave.
 Thank you.